Adult Treatment, Braces, Orthodontics, Uncategorized

 Why do Orthodontists use Elastics?

-The reason is simple.
-To help correct teeth alignment, your braces work by placing pressure slowly and gently on your teeth and jaw to move them gradually into place.
+Orthodontists use elastics to help correct teeth alignment.
+Your braces work by placing pressure slowly and gently on your teeth and jaw to move them gradually into place.

 The point of elastics is to help provide an additional connective force to shift your teeth in specific directions.